19hours/sg-statutes/Acts/Income Tax Act.md

 “medical treatment” includes all forms of treatment for, and procedures for diagnosing, any physical or mental ailment, infirmity or defect;

+“part-time employee” has the same meaning as in section 66A of the Employment Act;

+[Act 34/2005, wef Y/A 2005 and Sub Ys/A:2005-ACT-34]

-“remuneration” means any wage, salary, leave pay, fee, commission, bonus, gratuity, allowance, other emoluments paid in cash by or on behalf of an employer and contributions to any approved pension or provident fund by any employer which are allowable as deductions under this Act, but does not include any director’s fee, medical expense, cash allowance in lieu of medical expenses and benefit-in-kind.
+“remuneration” means any wage, salary, leave pay, fee, commission, bonus, gratuity, allowance, other emoluments paid in cash by or on behalf of an employer and contributions to any approved pension or provident fund by any employer which are allowable as deductions under this Act, but does not include any director’s fee, medical expense, cash allowance in lieu of medical expenses and benefit-in-kind

 [26/93; 32/95]

+“specified amount”, in relation to any calendar month, means —

+(a) in the case of a full-time employee who falls under subsection (6A)(a)(i), an amount equal to at least 1% of the employee’s gross rate of pay for the calendar month, subject to a minimum contribution of $16 per calendar month;

+(b) in the case of a part-time employee who falls under subsection (6A)(a)(i), an amount equal to at least 1% of the employee’s gross rate of pay for the calendar month;

+[Act 34/2005, wef Y/A 2005 and Sub Ys/A:2005-ACT-34]

+“specified insurance plan” means a medical insurance plan sponsored by an employer that —

+(a) confers hospitalisation benefits during the period of employment of an employee and up to a period of 12 months immediately after the employee leaves his employment for any reason; and

+(b) treats the employee as being continuously insured when he is employed by another employer who provides him with an insurance plan that confers the hospitalisation benefits described in paragraph (a).

+[Act 34/2005, wef Y/A 2005 and Sub Ys/A:2005-ACT-34]

 ### Deduction for patenting costs